polterguy/magic/plugins/magic.lambda.system/README.md

 This slot evaluates its children the same way **[eval]** does, but records every single slot invocation as it happens, and returns the recording instead of leaving the lambda in place.
-This is what powers _"Rewind"_ in Hyper IDE, allowing you to step through an execution after it has already finished.
+This is what powers [Rewind](https://docs.ainiro.io/dashboard/hyper-ide/#rewind---stepping-through-an-execution) in Hyper IDE, allowing you to step through an execution after it has already finished.

 ```
 system.debug